 Eat Healthy to Reduce Inflammation

-• Garlic: long known for its medicinal properties, garlic is known to have allicin, which produces sulfenic acid when digested.
+• Garlic — Long known for its medicinal properties, garlic is known to have allicin, which produces sulfenic acid when digested.
 This acid combats free radicals that can cause inflammation.

 Foods to Avoid

-• Salt: lowering your salt intake can help reduce high blood pressure and protect your kidneys from further possible damage.2
+• Salt — Lowering your salt intake can help reduce high blood pressure and protect your kidneys from further possible damage.2

-• Coffee: drinking coffee (and other caffeinated drinks) can worsen symptoms in your stomach, especially if lupus affects that area.
+• Coffee — Drinking coffee (and other caffeinated drinks) can worsen symptoms in your stomach, especially if lupus affects that area.

-Don't Forget Your Bones Too
+Don't Forget To Take Care of Your Bones

-Studies have shown that lupus multiplies women's risk for osteoporosis five times4 – an alarming figure, no doubt.
+Studies have shown that lupus multiplies a woman’s risk for osteoporosis five times4 – an alarming figure, no doubt.
 Osteoporosis is a condition where bone density decreases, leading to an increased risk of skeletal fracture at older age.
 Like lupus, osteoporosis has no cure, so it's a condition better prevented than treated, especially for women.